 A district between West Side, Journal Square, and Historic Downtown, this neighborhood appears to be one of the most promising in Jersey City.
 McGinley Square is still full of students but, unlike West Side, also has strong business atmosphere.
 Local associations tend for the interests of residents, which means the apartments in this area for rent are a nifty investment when you live in Jersey City.

 In 19th century, Greenville on the south merged with Jersey City to form its current outline.
 Today, this neighborhood still has local government and feels a bit away from Jersey City.
 Greenville is mostly residential, for rent or ownership, with family low-rises at its core.
 Naturally, it’s full of parks and recreations (including Liberty State Park).
 Greenville is also home to Afro-American Historical and Cultural Society Museum, a branch of the Jersey City Free Public Library.

 It’s calmer, and houses are lower here than anywhere else in Jersey City.
 Homes for rent are mostly for families, designed from single to 2-3 households.
 For commuting around New Jersey, Transfer Station is close by.
 Welcoming community and comfort are the main attractions of the Jersey City Heights so that even the mayor of the city preferred this neighborhood to an apartment for rent in the busy Jersey City Downtown.

 It’s close to Jersey City Waterfront, and it’s redeveloped to the mixed-use community.
-Condos and apartments for rent in residential towers in this district of Jersey City are a real bargain.
+Apartments and condos for rent in residential towers in this district of Jersey City are a real bargain.
 Besides, a lot of office buildings are here, so there’s a good chance your place of work will be just around the corner.
 Newport Centre Mall is also here: shopping has never been so easy.